robeyh/robeyh.github.com/_posts/2012-07-17-Betwixt-icon-image-creation.markdown

 ![Iceland](/images/2012/07/17/Iceland.PNG)

-Another aspect of the final image I wanted to mention is that for T-Shirt and other such productions we’ll be going with a duo-tone icon.
+Another aspect of the final image I wanted to mention is that for T-Shirt and other such productions we'll be going with a duo-tone icon.
 In two weeks I’ll also be posting along with the final version, a copy of the duo-tone version so those receiving T-Shirts or Bags will have an idea of what to expect.

 As I mentioned in my last post, any comments will take high precedence in influencing our final decisions.
-So, please…raise your voice.
-I’ll see you in two weeks, when I post the final version of the Icon.
+So, please raise your voice.
+I'll see you in two weeks, when I post the final version of the Icon.
 Thanks again for your support.

 I'll be sticking with this base theme, but going in a couple of minorly different directions for the next two weeks.
 On July 13th I'll be posting another entry here on the FLB blog showing my new designs.
 I'll make sure it gets posted on the Kickstarter update page and the forum, so everyone gets a chance to see the ideas.
 At this point you can provide any final input you have, regarding which design I should focus on.
 Any blog comments will heavily influence our direction, so make sure to watch for the update.
 We'll likely not do another round of voting unless a fork in design occurs.